 Enterprises typically turn to technology to help detangle that web.
 However, it’s not just the tools an organization adopts, but how that organization uses the technology and the practices they implement.
-To better understand this, we sat with Sri Viswanath, Atlassian’s Chief Technology Officer, whose responsibilities go far beyond delivering products and platforms.
-He’s tasked with building a diverse organization, scaling our own [Atlassian] practices as we increase in size and scope, and building innovative products that deliver high value for our customers, many of whom are rapidly scaling themselves.
+To better understand this we sat down with our IT leadership team, whose responsibilities go far beyond delivering products and platforms.
+They are tasked with building a diverse organization, scaling our own [Atlassian] practices as we increase in size and scope, and building innovative products that deliver high value for our customers, many of whom are rapidly scaling themselves.

-“The most important advice I can give here is to reduce complexity wherever possible,” Sri emphasizes, from the technology your organization runs to how your teams work together and how they utilize their tools.
-Here, we’re sharing Sri’s best practices (and how Atlassian uses those practices) to help organizations find new ways of introducing simplicity, in turn propelling growth.
+“The most important advice I can give here is to reduce complexity wherever possible,” they emphasize, from the technology your organization runs to how your teams work together and how they utilize their tools.
+Here, we’re sharing IT leadership’s best practices (and how Atlassian uses those practices) to help organizations find new ways of introducing simplicity, in turn propelling growth.

 Prioritize practices, not just tools

 When considering organizational growth, most companies immediately assess whether or not their tech stack can support their future goals.
-According to Sri, the top three things every enterprise should prioritize to future-proof their technology are scalability, reliability, and data security.
-“In order to attain these, I firmly believe organizations need to develop a set of reusable patterns, libraries, and processes that are shared across development teams,” he says.
+According to our IT leaders, the top three things every enterprise should prioritize to future-proof their technology are scalability, reliability, and data security.
+A key takeaway from our meeting was that, “in order to attain these, we firmly believe organizations need to develop a set of reusable patterns, libraries, and processes that are shared across development teams,”

 By reducing complexity and driving consistent technology and patterns across teams, everyone benefits.
-Sri says, “Our site reliability engineers [SREs] and security teams become more effective as our products become more consistent and easier to diagnose and fix when problems or vulnerabilities are surfaced.
+Our IT leadership team explains, “Our site reliability engineers [SREs] and security teams become more effective as our products become more consistent and easier to diagnose and fix when problems or vulnerabilities are surfaced.
 When things are consistent across teams and products, it reduces human error dramatically, eliminating the cause of the majority of reliability problems.”

 By reducing complexity and increasing consistency and patterns used across teams and tools, you can empower your employees to: